ThayerAltman/example-backstage/README.md

 This commit adds a simple program that involves using the GitHub fact collector to verify the following:

-1. The repo has less than ten open issues.
+1. The repo has less than ten open issues
 2. The repo's default branch is named main
-3. The repo is private.
+3. The repo is private

 This is accomplished by defining the program in `soundcheck-programs.yaml`.
 This file represents the entire tech health initiative.
 In this case there is only one level (Basic Setup), in later steps there will be more levels added.